dbbs-lab/cerebellar-models/docs/configurations/mouse/canonical-circuit.rst

 glomerulus to granule convergence and divergence ratios (derived from values in Korbo et al., 1993 [#korbo_1993]_ and Jakab and Hámari, 1988 [#jakab_1988]_).

-For PC cells, the planar density is calculated assuming a linear density of 34.15 :math:`PCs/mm`, in agreement with Roux et al. [#roux_2019]_, which results in a planar density of 1166 :math:`PCs/mm^{2}`.
+For PC cells, the planar density was calculated to obtain approximately 70 PC in our Purkinje Layer, which results in a planar density of 1166 :math:`PCs/mm^{2}`.
 This density is consistent with the data from Keller et al. [#keller_2018]_

 The densities of GrC, GoC, BC and SC are reported in Table 1 of Casali et al. (2019) [#casali_2019]_.